scaleway/terraform-provider-scaleway/website/docs/r/k8s_cluster_beta.html.markdown

 - `enable_dashboard` - (Defaults to `false`) Enables the [Kubernetes dashboard](https://github.com/kubernetes/dashboard) for the Kubernetes cluster.
 ~> **Important:** Updates to this field will recreate a new resource.

-- `ingress` - (Defaults to `no_ingress`) The [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to be deployed on the Kubernetes cluster.
+- `ingress` - (Defaults to `none`) The [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to be deployed on the Kubernetes cluster.
 ~> **Important:** Updates to this field will recreate a new resource.

 - `tags` - (Optional) The tags associated with the Kubernetes cluster.